The minimum eligibility requirements are:

 - Successfully complete the training requirements, AND

 - No disqualifying offenses.
 A criminal background check is conducted on every new and renewal applicant.
-If you have been convicted of any alcohol-related offense within the past 10 years, you are ineligible for a Class 1 license but may apply for a Class 2 license.
+If you have been convicted of any alcohol-related offense within the past three years, you are ineligible for a Class 1 license but may apply for a Class 2 license.

-Difference Between Class 1 and Class 2 License
+Difference between Class 1 and Class 2

-The licenses are equally valid within North Dakota, but because of the additional testing requirements, the holders of a Class 1 license have reciprocity in many more states than those who hold a Class 2 license.
+Both licenses are equally valid within North Dakota, but because of the additional testing requirements, the holders of a Class 1 license have reciprocity in many more states than those who hold a Class 2 license.
 The application process and testing fees are the same for both classes of license.

 All testing must be completed within the state of North Dakota.
 Testing requirements cannot be waived.
+You cannot transfer an out of state license or the training for that license to North Dakota.